Updated: January 31, 2023

-Winterizing an RV can seem like a daunting task, although many new RV owners merely park the vehicle and walk away.
-However, there’s a better way to preserve your RV to keep it around for years.
-Based on a few RV horror stories, here’s an insider’s look at veteran ways to prep your RV for storage instead of making “newbie” mistakes.
+Winterizing an RV can seem like a daunting task, although many new RV owners merely put the vehicle in a parking space and walk away.
+However, there’s a better way to preserve your vehicle to keep it around for years and avoid any RV storage mistakes.
+Based on a few RV horror stories, here’s an insider’s look at veteran ways to prep your RV for self-storage instead of making “newbie” mistakes.

 1. Forgetting to Empty All Storage Compartments